Silene flavescens: Description

-They can be found in the serpentine areas of the Rhodope mountains.
+They can be found in the serpentine areas of the Rhodope Mountains.
 They are native to Mt Orvilos on the southern Green flank of the mountain.
 It also appears on the Bulgarian side of Mt Slavjanka.
 The stub has been collected in northern most Greece since 1977.
 Their flowering period is from mid-April to early May.
 Petal limb ranges from 3 to 6 millimeters.
 The length of the anthophore is between 1 and 2 millimeters.
 The plant lacks glandular hairs and the stamens are included.
+Like other members of the genus Silene, Silene flavescens is expected to produce phytoecdysteroids and triterpene saponins as a way to protect itself from pathogens and plant eating predators.